 where $R_A(z) = (A-z)^{-1}$ is the resolvent of $A$ and $\Gamma$ is a contour.
-Then, the terms in the integral resemble that of KRR (but note that now $z$ a complex number now).
-Surprisingly, with carefully chosen contour $\Gamma$ depending on $\lambda$, this crucial formula allows us to apply the concentration results obtained for the resolvent and derive very sharp estimations, leading to the exact generalization error curve.
+Then, the terms in the integral resemble those of KRR (but note that now $z$ is a complex number).
+Surprisingly, with a carefully chosen contour $\Gamma$ depending on $\lambda$, this crucial formula allows us to apply the concentration results obtained for the resolvent and derive very sharp estimates, leading to the exact generalization error curve.

 We believe that this novel technique is of independent interest and can be applied to other problems.